Edge Training

 pexels theshuttervision 9754798 1 1

-Trucking: The logistics and transportation sector is vital to South Africa’s economy.
-Vocational programs in Freight or Logistics offer training in commercial driving, vehicle maintenance, supply chain management, freight or cargo handling and logistics management.
-Graduates are prepared to obtain commercial driver’s licenses, upskill in freight handling or clearing and forwarding courses to pursue careers logistics, ensuring the efficient movement of goods across the country.
-Some courses include QCTO qualifications such as Freight Handling or Shipping Agent.
+Trucking & Logistics: The logistics and transportation sector is vital to South Africa’s economy.
+Vocational training programs in Freight or Logistics offer training in commercial driving, vehicle maintenance, supply chain management, freight or cargo handling and logistics management.
+For example, QCTO qualifications such as Freight Handling or Shipping Agent are great options to consider.

 pexels n voitkevich 8927682 1